gpzhu/enmRoute/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-enmRoute seamlessly employ habitat suitability for planning field survey.
+enmRoute seamlessly employ habitat suitability predictions for planning field survey.
 The aim of this package is to use ecological niche model habitat suitability predictions to plan the field survey of invasive species in an expected area.
 Our platform would promote detection and faciliate earlier eradications programs in invasive species management.
 We hypothesize that field surveys that account for habitat suitability predictions could promote field collections and capture more individuals in the field.